 Responsible Disclosure and Bug Bounty Program

 Today we are also announcing a responsible disclosure and bug bounty program.
-You can read about our responsible disclosure process on our web site.

 We will pay out bounties for the responsible disclosure of severe vulnerabilities that threaten a user’s privacy or funds.
 We’re also setting up a disclosure program on HackerOne that will go live soon.